Yelp/elastalert/docs/source/ruletypes.rst

 ``jira_account_file``: The path to the file which contains Jira account credentials.

   For an example Jira account file, see ``examples/rules/jira_acct.yaml``.
-The account file is also yaml formatted and must contain two fields:
+The account file is a YAML formatted file.

+  When using user/password authentication, the Jira account file must contain two fields:

-``user``: The username.
+  ``user``: The username to authenticate with Jira.

-``password``: The password.
+  ``password``: The password to authenticate with Jira.

-when using username and password authentictation, or when using a Personal Access Token, this single field:
+  When using a Personal Access Token, the Jira account file must contain a single field:

-``apikey``: The Personal Access Token.
+  ``apikey``: The Personal Access Token for authenticating with Jira.

 Optional: